.

 World-class dive sites and easy access for beginners.

-The waters around Phuket and the nearby islands are famous for diving.
+Phuket is famous for the diving in the waters around the island and the nearby archipelagos.
 The Similan Islands, Phi Phi, Racha Islands and the King Cruiser wreck are among the top dive sites.
 During high season, the water is warm and the visibility is excellent.
 Many hotels work with local dive centres and offer beginner courses that start in the hotel pool.
 Liveaboards to the Similans, day trips and even beach dives are available for all levels and budgets.
 If you do not dive, snorkelling trips to nearby islands are a great alternative.

 Read More!